ReproNim/ReproInventory/README.md

 ## Other specific Resources we should make sure are included
 Want other specific resources included, add them here (or file an issue)

+# What do we need to do?
+1. Identify the training resource 'schema' that we want to use
+2. Adopt a from end